carlinyuen/CustomPullToRefreshControl/README.md

 #### Customization

-The @ODRefreshControl@ can be customized using the following properties:
+The CustomPullToRefresh can be customized using the following properties:

 <pre>
 @property (nonatomic, strong) UIColor *tintColor;